AananChopra/MUJ-Event-Portal/README.md

 # MUJ Events

 Event registration system for MUJ.
-Built with Node.js, Express, Firebase (Firestore), and Bootstrap 5.
-Has dark mode, looks pretty clean, and works well.
+Built with Node.js, Express, Firebase (Firestore).

 ## What it does